 Zoom: a tool for distance education

 Zoom provides access to a modern and easy-to-use tool for distance education.
-All co-workers can download and use Zoom.
+All co-workers and student can download and use Zoom with their LiU account.

 Zoom makes it possible to create online meetings that are similar to a conventional teaching situation in a physical location.
 A flexible teaching environment is created with the aid of screen sharing, virtual whiteboards and the transmission of speech and images to participants.
 It is possible to divide the meeting into smaller groups for discussion (known as “break out rooms”) and it is possible to interact using a chat function.
 Video and sound are transmitted in HD quality, the meeting can be recorded, and participants receive an invitation to join the online meeting via a calendar request or link.
 Zoom is also available as an app for mobile phones.

 A maximum 300 participants is possible in a Zoom meeting.
 There is no upper limit on how long the meeting can last for the account type provided by LiU.